Alfred Gwynne Vanderbilt Jr.

 Alfred Gwynne Vanderbilt Jr. (September 22, 1912 – November 12, 1999) was a British-born member of the prominent Vanderbilt railroad family, and a noted figure of American thoroughbred horse racing.
-He was the youngest-ever member of The Jockey Club, President of Belmont Racetrack, New York, and Pimlico Race Course, Baltimore, and Chairman of the Board of the New York Racing Association.
+He was the youngest-ever member of The Jockey Club, president of Belmont Racetrack, New York, and Pimlico Race Course, Baltimore, and chairman of the board of the New York Racing Association.
 In World War II, he was decorated for bravery in the South Pacific.

-Noted family; early years
+Early life

-Vanderbilt was a son of the first Alfred Gwynne Vanderbilt, who died a hero in the sinking of the RMS Lusitania.
+Born in London, England, Vanderbilt was the second son of the first Alfred Gwynne Vanderbilt, who died a hero in the sinking of the RMS Lusitania.
 His mother, Margaret Emerson (daughter of the Bromo-Seltzer inventor Isaac Edward Emerson), was one of America's wealthiest women and most sought-after hostesses, operating at least seven large estates around the country.
 His grandfather, Cornelius Vanderbilt II, had been one of America's most revered businessmen; his great-grandfather, William Henry Vanderbilt had been the richest man in the world.
-"Commodore" Cornelius Vanderbilt started the family fortune in shipping and railroads as the founder of the New York Central Railroad and builder of Grand Central Depot (built 1869–1871), the precursor to Grand Central Terminal, built on approximately the same location, and completed by Cornelius II in 1913.
+"Commodore" Cornelius Vanderbilt started the family fortune in shipping and railroads as the founder of the New York Central Railroad and builder of Grand Central Depot (built 1869–1871), the precursor to Grand Central Terminal, built on approximately the same location, and completed in 1913.

-Alfred Gwynne Vanderbilt Jr. was born to American parents in London, England.
 He was educated at St. Paul's School and at Yale, where he entered with the class of 1935, but did not graduate.
-His mother, Margaret Emerson (1884–1960), gave him a 600-acre (2.4 km²) horse farm in Glyndon, Maryland, called Sagamore Farm, for his 21st birthday, and it was in thoroughbred horse racing that he made his mark.
+His mother, Margaret Emerson, gave him a 600-acre (2.4 km2) horse farm in Glyndon, Maryland, called Sagamore Farm, for his 21st birthday, and it was in thoroughbred horse racing that he made his mark.
 The Vanderbilt family had by then given up control of most of their former railroad interests.
 Alfred G. Vanderbilt was President of Belmont Racetrack in New York and was the principal owner and president of Pimlico Race Course in Baltimore.

 When he was called into service for World War II, he captained a PT boat in the South Pacific, earning the Silver Star for bravery.
 He was promoted to lieutenant, junior grade on March 2, 1944.
 On his discharge, he returned to racing in a major way.